rajithprasath/Qtrium/README.md

 # Installation and Testing
 if you face a DaggarAppComponent Error, Rebuild the project and import DaggarAppComponent in QtriumApplication class

-Please use your own github access token for testing in APIService class
+Please use your own github access token for testing in APIService class in data-layer service directory